Sony Alpha a6600 Review:

 If anything, the performance is even better when you switch to “Human.”

-It’s excellent for portrait photography, but it also means that if you flip the screen up 180 degrees and stand in front of the camera to vlog, you can be sure that your eyes are in focus.
+It’s excellent for portrait photography, but it also means that if you flip the screen up 180 degrees and stand in front of the camera to vlog, you can be sure your eyes are in focus.

 LCD and Viewfinder: